How To Get A Death Will In Spanish Translated Into English?

 average age-specific mortality rates of Spanish citizens.

-A blank death certificate form should be filled out, signed by both parties, and then registered with the relevant authority.
+A blank death certificate form should be filled out, signed by both parties and registered with the relevant authority.

 This will ensure that the translation is accurate and legally binding.